 Brunswick Corporation announces multiple solar installations to its global manufacturing facilities

-METTAWA, Ill.
-(DATE) – Brunswick Corporation (NYSE: BC), the world’s largest recreational marine technology company, has announced the completion of solar installations at three of its global facilities including its first project in Mexico.
+METTAWA, Ill., Dec.
+28, 2023 (GLOBE NEWSWIRE) -- Brunswick Corporation (NYSE: BC), the world’s largest recreational marine technology company, has announced the completion of solar installations at three of its global facilities including its first project in Mexico.
 Brunswick’s Reynosa facility, which manufactures its award-winning Bayliner, Trophy, Heyday, Sea Ray, and Lund brands, has installed more than 900 photovoltaic solar panels covering 4,000 square meters on the roof of the facility.
-The installation is expected to cover approximately 45% of the annual energy at the location and generate electric production of approximately one million KWH per year.
+The installation is expected to cover approximately 45% of the annual energy consumed by the facility’s assembly area and generate approximately 800,000 kWH of electricity per year.

-The new solar panels will result inthe annual avoidance of an estimated 454 metric tons of carbon emissions.
+The new solar panels will result in the annual avoidance of an estimated 565 metric tons of carbon emissions.
 In addition to the new solar panels in Reynosa, the facility has also completed installation of a new osmosis wastewater recovery system, which will recycle wastewater within the plant and reduce annual water consumption by an estimated 10%.

 In continued pursuit of its goal to have 60% of its electricity from renewable sources by the end of 2025, Brunswick also announced that it is installing two new 100kW solar systems – one at its Mercury Marine Australian/New Zealand head office in Dandenong South (Victoria) and another at the company’s BLA office in Murarrie, Brisbane (Queensland).
 The Dandenong installation is projected to generate approximately 48 percent of the office’s electricity needs, preventing 132 tons of CO2 from being released into the atmosphere annually.